lesliec1071/fpblog/Overview.md

 For my project, I am making a website about Medince solutions using Github, HTML, CSS, and(tbd

-This blog will document the process of independently studying the purpose anf difference of cures and treatments and (tbd) and making the website.
+This blog will document the process of independently studying the purpose anf difference of cures and treatments and (tbd) making the website.